jooewoo/fantasy-kings-front-end-client/README.md

 # Fantasy Basketball Full Stack Project- Project Two by Joe Woo WDI Cohort 28

 ## 2017/2018 NBA Stats API
 The goal of this project was to set up an database for the 2017-2018 NBA season, and to provide a useful tool for fantasy players.
 This app allows you to remind youreslf how a player did in the previous year.
 Also, you can reflect your previous choices in previous years, and re-evaluate which players you would choose in which rounds.
-One thing to note is that p
+One thing to note is that players are listed in descending order based on points scored.

 ## Installation Guide
 ### Front End Installation(Current Repo)